Manufacturing Advisory Service: Function

-Level 1 (Enquiries) Provided by a small team of advisors geographically dispersed round England supported by a website offeringonline support.
+Level 1 (Enquiries) Provided by a small team of advisors geographically dispersed round England supported by a website offering online support.

 Level 2 (Manufacturing Review) Continue to provide 1 day (2 days for more complex businesses), on-site specialist manufacturing diagnostic review.
 MAC will use a new diagnostic tool based on the principles of "Manufacturing Excellence" developed in conjunction with the Warwick Manufacturing Group which includes comparisons against best-in-class.
 In addition, a "Fast Track" over the 'phone Level 2 will be introduced for common, well understood issues.

 Level 3 (Events) Continue to provide training and networking events, including best practice visits.
 These will be an integral part of delivering the Business Improvement actions identified at Level 2.
 This will be complemented by a Sustainable Improvement Community using best practice social networking tools to provide peer-led best practice examples and lower cost forms of self-help.